-King Herod built the mountain by first erecting a double-walled cylinder with an outer diameter of 200 feet.
+King Herod built the mountain by first erecting a double-walled cylinder with an outer diameter of 200 feet (60 m).
 There were seven stories in the cylinder including two or three at the top which no longer exist.
-Afterwards a massive fill of earth and gravel was placed against the cylinder.
+Afterward, a massive fill of earth and gravel was placed against the cylinder.
 The four towers are located at the points of the compass.

 Download all of our Judah and the Dead Sea photos!

 Herodium (See the Holy Land) An excellent introduction to the site.

 Herodium (Donald D. Binder) Rather dated, but features several nice photos, especially of the Herodium synagogue.

 Herodium – King Herod’s Palace-Fortress (Israel MFA) Good description of importance of the site and archaeological discoveries, from roughly 2000.

 Herodium: The Tomb of King Herod Revisited (Bible History Daily) A highlight of this short article is the small recreation of all of Herodium, with labels.